KageKirin/2dimagefilter/wiki/ImageScaling.md

 frequency).

-xBR comes with two variants, one which blending image colors for smoothing results and other which not blending image colors (xBR (No Blend)) so the results looks a bit jaggies.
-However The advantages of xBR (No Blend) are it mantain image sharpness, because it doesn't produce additional colors, so that the number of unique colors between the original and the results remain same.
+xBR comes with two variants, one which blending image colors for smoothing the results and other which not blending image colors (xBR (No Blend)) so that the results looks a bit jaggies.
+However The advantages of xBR (No Blend) are it maintains image sharpness, because it doesn't produce additional colors, so that the number of unique colors between the original and the results remain same.
 Thus the xBR (No Blend) can be used recursively for scaling image multiple times without loss of